 Steps to calculate basic growth rate:

-2. Divide by original: Divide that difference by the original value.
-This results in the decimal growth.
+- Divide by original: Divide that difference by the original value.
+This yields the decimal growth (e.g. 0.2164).

-3. Convert to a percentage: Multiply by 100 to get a % rate.
+- Convert to percentage: Multiply by 100 to get a percentage rate.

 Average Growth Rates (Arithmetic Mean)

-Occasionally, it is useful for you to have the average growth per period across numerous years (or months) without growing.
-The average growth rates according to the level of growth within each year are termed the average annual growth rate (AAGR).
+Occasionally it is useful for you to have the average growth per period across numerous years (or months) without growing.
+The average growth rates according to the level of growth within each year is termed as the average annual growth rate (AAGR).
 The formula is:

 AAGR = (g₁ + g₂ + … + gₙ) / n

-In which g is the growth by year.
+where each g is the year-over-year growth rate for that year.

-• Step 3: Then divide by the periods.
+- Step 3: Divide by the number of periods.

 That arithmetic average gives a feel of growth that is average.
 It is easy and it does not take into account the compounding since it merely averages the percentages.